Main Club September 2018 Meeting

 Kenny re-examined the extinct Pig-footed Bandicoot—originally described by Ogilby from a drawing by Major Mitchell—in which it didn’t have a tail, hence the species name ecaudatu (cauda being the Latin word for tail.)
 It walked on its toes, with two on the front and one rear toe, with two vestigial toes.
 Early notes on its behaviour indicate it rested on its hind legs like a kangaroo.
 On examination of multiple species from multiple areas, a new central species has now been identified with different skull morphology, habitat and behaviour—though both species were deemed ‘delicious’ by the early collectors!
 Both are now extinct, with the newly identified one perhaps persisting until the mid-1950s in central South Australia.

-Kenny re-examined specimens of the Western Barred Bandicoot (Perameles bougainville) (above right, AWC Gina Barnett), which is now only found on islands in Shark Bay and reintroduced at a managed mainland sanctuary owned by AWC.
+Kenny re-examined specimens of the Western Barred Bandicoot (Perameles bougainville) (above, AWC Gina Barnett), which is now only found on islands in Shark Bay and reintroduced at a managed mainland sanctuary owned by AWC.
 The first specimen was collected by the French in the Shark Bay region in 1824; then one was collected in the Swan River region in 1841 and one from York in 1844, collected by Gould.
 On examination of the different specimens from WA to NSW it was found to be a complex of six distinct species—five of which are now extinct—with collective distributions spanning two thirds of the country.
-Three were previously described in the 1800s and one new species, P. papillon, (above left, WA Museum) named after the butterfly-like markings on its rear flank, was once found in the Nullarbor region.
+Three were previously described in the 1800s and one new species, P. papillon, (below, WA Museum) named after the butterfly-like markings on its rear flank, was once found in the Nullarbor region.